As an environmentalist and counselor living in New York, my counseling and advocating efforts cover what was best for nature: walking and biking.

 I woke up with my entire body aching – as if I worked out for more than eight hours the other day.
 Then, I took a deep breath, but I ended up dry coughing.
 Sometime in the night, my temperature spiked for a few hours before going back down again.

-I endured all those symptoms for almost two weeks.
+I endured all those COVID-19 symptoms for almost two weeks.
 It was a short period, but if you suffered them, two weeks honestly felt like a never-ending cruel cycle.
 I thought it was over when I did not get feverish anymore, but I dealt with shortness of breath and more dry coughing.

 Feeling The Aftereffects

 I held on to my doctor’s words, especially the last bit.
-Still, my brain interpreted the “easy” part differently as I assumed that biking would remain effortless for me.
+Still, my brain interpreted the “easy” part differently as I assumed that walking and biking would remain effortless for me.
 Hence, two weeks after I got cleared of COVID-19, I cycled to work.

 Those were the most grueling 15 minutes of my life.
 After a few pedals, my heart started to thump hard in my chest.
 When I reached the office, I barely had the energy to set my bike down and sit on the pavement to catch my breath.